 If you’re wondering how to increase tee time bookings, sell more pro shop products and branded merchandise, increase events and corporate outings at your golf course or a country club, this article is for you.

 If you have worked with us, you know we are avid golfers.
 We are on the course at least once a week and take lunches to head to a driving range.
-With that said, we are also web designers and marketers who love building great experiences that add value to businesses – and golf course web design and marketing is no different.
+With that said, we are also web designers and marketers who love building great experiences that add value to businesses – and golf course web design and marketing are no different.

-Each week we search for new courses to play, and to be honest get frustrated with many of the golf course websites we find.
+Each week we search for new courses to play, and to be honest, get frustrated with many of the golf course websites we find.
 They are lacking information, are hard to navigate, don’t look great on mobile devices, and lack the visual component that we (and other golfers) use to determine if we want to play the course.

-A Design That Represents Your Course
+A Design and Represents Your Golf Course

 You work hard to make your course beautiful for the golfers who will play it, and having a beautiful website that mirrors your course experience is key.

-Course News and Blog Section
+News and Blog Sections

 There are many different topics and questions that golfers search for within Google.
 Having a blog with content that addresses these topics is a great marketing strategy for your golf course.
 It helps build your golf brand, helps your website rank within Google, and positions your golf pros and PGA professionals as the best in the business.

-SEO Marketing Tip For Golf Courses: Make sure you do keyword research to find valuable topics, and optimize your articles (and website) to target local topics that golfers in your area will be searching for.
+SEO Marketing Tip For Golf Courses: Make sure you do keyword research to find valuable topics and optimize your articles (and website) to target local topics that golfers in your area will be searching for.